 The reasonableness inquiry in a use of force case is an objective one; the question is whether the officers' actions are objectively reasonable in light of the facts and circumstances confronting them, without regard to their underlying intent or motivation.

 The calculus for objective reasonableness is tested in three parts as follows:

-- Seriousness of the offense (government's interest). - 2.
-Physical Threat. - 3.
-Active resistance or attempt to evade arrest by flight.
+- 1. Seriousness of the offense (government's interest).

+- 2. Physical Threat.

+- a.
+Subject offender size and ability.

+- b.
+Availability of weapons.